gerlichlab/python_club_seq_formats_I/readme.md

     ![asdf](pictures/existing.png)
 * Type in `http://localhost:9999` and hit enter.
     ![asdf](pictures/localhost.png)
+* Enter the secret password

-If you want to run the tests for the three functions that you need to implement, run the following command form within the repo directory `docker-compose -f run_tests.yml up`.
+If you want to run the tests for the three functions that you need to implement, run the following command form within the repo directory:`docker-compose -f run_tests.yml up`.